Foraging: Parasitism

 Parasitism can affect the way in which animals forage.
 For an organism to counteract the procurement of a parasite, they may display avoidance towards certain areas where parasites have previously been discovered.
 This avoidance behavior is a trade-off mechanism where the loss of time and energy in avoiding food patches is traded with the decrease in risk of contracting a parasite.
 Adaptations in diet also help in the prevention of parasitic infection.
 By avoiding foods that have high potential for parasitic contamination, as well as including food items that contain anti-parasitic properties in the diet.
 These anti-parasitic properties can be used in a self-medicating way, either prophylactically or therapeutically.

+Interactions with environment

+Interactions with the environment significantly influence foraging behavior by dictating the availability of resources, the competition among others, the presence of predators, and the complexity of the landscape.
+These factors can affect the strategies animals use to find food, the risks they're willing to take, and the efficiency of their foraging patterns.
+For example, in environments with abundant resources, foragers may adopt less risky and energy-efficient strategies.
+Conversely, in resource-scarce or high-risk environments, more complex and risky foraging behaviors may evolve.
+For instance, Blepharida rhois differ in their behavior based on the food resources available in their environment.
+They will take on a more solitary or active role depending on their environment.

 Types of foraging

 Foraging can be categorized into two main types.
 The first is solitary foraging, when animals forage by themselves.
 The second is group foraging.
 Group foraging includes when animals can be seen foraging together when it is beneficial for them to do so (called an aggregation economy) and when it is detrimental for them to do so (called a dispersion economy).